syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/getting-started.md

 2. Open the newly added file and switch to designer tab.

-3. Drag the SfPullToRefresh control from tool box and drop into designer page.
+3. Drag the SfPullToRefresh control from the tool box and drop it into the designer page.

-4. Since this is hosting control so it does not has preview on designer page.
-You can see the SfPullToRefresh only when deploy on device.
+4. Since this is a hosting control it does not show a preview on the designer page and you can only see the PullToRefresh when deployed in the device.

 5. Open the properties window of SfPullToRefresh and set the required properties.